microbean/microbean-maven-cdi/README.md

 components][11].
 (Plexus was one of the first dependency injection containers and still has its fingerprints in the Maven innards.)

-The MicroBean Maven CDI project does just enough work to re-express certain Plexus components using CDI constructs so that you may simply inject the parts of `maven-resolver` that you need.
+The microBean Maven CDI project does just enough work to re-express certain Plexus components using CDI constructs so that you may simply inject the parts of `maven-resolver` that you need.

 For example, to work with artifact repositories, you're going to need a [`RepositorySystem`][12] and a [`RepositorySystemSession`][13].
-With MicroBean Maven CDI, you simply do this:
+With microBean Maven CDI, you simply do this:

     @Inject
     private RepositorySystem repositorySystem;